jameslnewell/run-if-diff/README.md

 ##### `--file`

-A file or a glob that must be different for the command to exit.
+A file or a glob that must be different for the command to list the files.

-If you specify multiple `--file` options, the command will exit if _any_ of the `--file` options are matched.
+If you specify multiple `--file` options, the command will list if _any_ of the `--file` options are matched.

 ## Credits